unChaz/sci-fi-5e/srd/spellcasting/spellcasting.md

 **Duration:** 8 hours

-You touch a willing creature who isn’t wearing armor, and a protective magical force surrounds it until the spell ends.
+You touch a willing creature who isn’t wearing armor, and a protective tek force surrounds it until the spell ends.
 The target’s base AC becomes 13 + its Dexterity modifier.
 The spell ends if the target dons armor or if you dismiss the spell as an action.

 ##### Mage Hand